-Performance Snow Tires: What to Know
+Performance Winter Tires: What to Know

-Advantages of performance snow/winter tires
+Advantages of performance winter/snow tires

-- Extending the life of both your winter tires and any high performance summer or all-season tires you’d normally be driving when the seasons change.
+- Extending the life of both your winter tires and any high-performance summer or all-season tires you’d normally be driving when the seasons change.

 - The peace of mind that you have the right tire on the road, no matter what the weather throws in front of you.

-While many high and ultra-high performance all-season tires come with mud + snow denotations on their sidewall, they’re generally only capable in light snow flurries and temperatures above or around freezing.
+All-season tires of any variety are going to perform (and ride) better in warm and dry environments.
+While many of these come with "mud + snow" denotations on their sidewall, they’re generally only capable in light snow flurries and temperatures above or around freezing.

-But if nasty winter weather is a part of your commute for all or even part of the late fall, winter and early spring seasons, high performance snow tires are your ticket to getting you and your pride and joy back home safely on a daily basis.
+The best way to look at it?
+If you’re caught in a surprise storm or live in a part of the country that has unpredictable weather, high-performance all-season tires should be able to get you where you need to go if used with caution.
+But if nasty winter weather is a part of your commute for all or even part of the late fall, winter and early spring seasons, high-performance winter tires are your ticket to getting you and your pride and joy back home safely on a daily basis.

-Where to buy performance snow/winter tires
+Where to buy performance winter/snow tires

-Visit one of our locations or order online to find the perfect performance snow tires for your machine, and find other topics on snow tires and winter driving here:
+Visit one of our locations or order online to find the perfect performance winter tires for your machine!
+For more info, check out these other topics on snow tires and winter driving:

-- Tires with the Mountain Snowflake Symbol
+- Tires with the Three-Peak Mountain Snowflake Symbol

 - Studded Winter Tires vs. Tire Chains